Today I’ll show you how to travel alone for the first time.

 Why?
 Because I know you’re going to have the time of your life.

 The people and places you’ll visit will win your heart in seconds.
-Below I will list the five safest countries for solo travelers (in my opinion).
+Below I will list the three great countries for solo travelers to visit.

 Forget about the bad press pick up your map of Latin America and start to nominate a few locations.